JulianJansen74/franx-unified-api-layer/interviews/Interview_4_Payment_Specialist.md

 Q6: If a client revokes consent after a payment is approved but before the execution date, what should happen?

 If you have PIS, there is a cancellation API which Franx can call to cancel that payment at the external bank.
 So if the client revokes consent, Franx calls the cancellation endpoint and the pending payment is cancelled.
+However, this applies to the formal PSD2 route.
+In the non-PSD2 route via ABN AMRO Access Online, the client cancels the payment directly in the Access Online portal.
+Franx detects this via periodic status polling using the payment ID.

 Q7: Where should consent objects be stored, and how should ABFR use them?